Applying for Financial Aid

-Step 3 Sign in to complete your FAFSA on-line using your PIN number(s) and answer the required questions.
-If you tax return(s) is on file with the IRS, you may import your income and tax information directly from the IRS Database to the application.
+Step 3 Sign in to complete your FAFSA on-line using your FSA ID and answer the required questions.
+If your tax return(s) is on file with the IRS, you may import your income and tax information directly from the IRS Database to the application.
 This is recommended as it increases accuracy and reduces the need for verification later.

-NOTE: If no PIN is used and the signature page is not printed and submitted, the processing center will hold your application for two weeks and then mail you a rejected Student Aid Report (SAR).
+NOTE: If a FSA ID is not used or the signature page is not printed and submitted, the processing center will hold your application for two weeks and then mail you a rejected Student Aid Report (SAR).
 This will significantly delay the application process.
 For assistance with the Web site you should contact the Federal Student Aid Information Center 1-800-801-0576

 Paper FAFSA to VSU